NYC Health + Hospitals: Controversies

-Lawsuit and allegations of abuse and neglect at HHC unit
+Lawsuit and investigation

 Conditions at the psychiatric unit of the Kings County Hospital Center in Brooklyn, one of 11 HHC hospitals, remain the subject of a lawsuit and scrutiny by the press.
 In May 2007, the New York State Mental Hygiene Legal Service, the New York Civil Liberties Union, and Kirkland & Ellis, a private law firm, filed a lawsuit against Kings County Hospital.
 The plaintiffs charged that its psychiatric unit was "a chamber of filth, decay, indifference and danger."
 The May 2007 lawsuit alleged that patients at the Kings County Hospital "are subjected to overcrowded and squalid conditions often accompanied by physical abuse and unnecessary and punitive injections of mind-altering drugs."

 In December 2007, the U.S. Department of Justice and the U.S. Attorney's Office for the Eastern District of New York began a separate investigation.

 In June 2008, the plaintiffs in the May 2007 lawsuit released a video of Esmin Green, a 49-year-old patient, dying on the floor of a waiting room in King County Hospital after waiting to be seen by at the psychiatric emergency department for more than 24 hours.
 Shortly after the release of the video, which was highly publicized, HHC officials agreed in court to implement emergency reforms.
 Alan Aviles, HHC president, released a statement that he was shocked and distressed by the situation and promised a thorough investigation.
 Six HHC employees were fired and reforms were implemented.
 The particular conditions at Kings County Hospital appear to be largely limited to that unit.
 As part of a broader transparency initiative, HHC voluntarily reported health and safety data for 2008, showing significant declines in infection and mortality rates across its participating hospitals on its website.
 Procedures across HHC hospitals and centers, however, are largely unstandardized and conditions vary widely.